8 TIPS FOR PET-PROOFING YOUR HOME

 2. Remove mats & rugs

-It is best to remove any rugs or mats until you are sure your new pet is toilet trained.
-One thing to note - if your pet goes once on the rug and you don't clean it effectively they may get into the habbit of going there all the time.
-I know this to be true from personal experience so remove them before they get the chance!
+It is best to remove any rugs or mats until you are sure that your new pet is toilet-trained.
+One thing to note - if your pet goes once on the rug and you don't clean it effectively, they may get into the habbit of going there all the time.
+We know this to be true from personal experience, so remove them before they get the chance!

 3. Remove any electrical cords that maybe able to be reached by your dog